dreamcatcher-tech/network/Inbox/2024-09-30 1023 how to show upstream in commit explorer.md

 The control of this should be up to the AI to select for you, but you could manually control it too if a control widget was always rendered, that gave control to the human as to what bits to turn on and off.

 Scroll into view seems difficult ?

+Navigate to the last child merge and fork, so can walk the history very quickly to look for useful events.

+NL powered search where we go looking for commits that match some NL query.
+Set the number of workers to do the crawling.